 The Dead Sea is an unmissable destination during a trip to Jordan, known for its extreme salinity which allows you to float effortlessly on its surface.

-However, Dead Sea beaches are not sandy or inviting, unlike other seas.
+However, Dead Sea beaches are not sandy nor that inviting, unlike other seas.
 This is because the Dead Sea, despite its name, is in fact a salt lake.
 Being below sea level in one of the driest areas of the planet, its few tributaries and scarce rainfall cannot compensate for the high evaporation.
 The sea level then recedes more and more, leaving huge deposits of salt on the shores.

 The situation is so critical that the Dead Sea could be destined to disappear in the medium-long term.
 The governments of Jordan and Israel are studying potential solutions, such as a long aqueduct linking the Red Sea to the Dead Sea.